femfataal/FMP/prototype.md

+## Entry 24/10/2023 - maybe go back to drawing board ##

+Just spoke to Rachel, she mentioned that maybe the whole assistent thing is not going to work out...
+However some other things I could try in the meanwhil is to WoZ somethings, or influence apps.
+I can also look up React Native.
+I definitly need a chat with Rilla to iron some things down because I need to make soething real soon.

+one thing I do know: is that I want to stimulate discussion around human-like interactions with computers.

+I'm just not sure what I want exactly.

+Rachel also mentioned mturk, red door and snow crash.

 ## Entry 24/10/2023 -realization ##

 So Shahrom, Max and Rilla helped me out a lot by explaining the inner workings of it all and what I can best do in order to make this work: